serverlesspub/serverless.pub/src/running-serverless-graphql-with-appsync.md

 ---
 layout: book-landing
 seriesTitle: "Running Serverless"
-seriesSubTitle: "Realtime GraphQL Applicatins with AppSync"
+seriesSubTitle: "Realtime GraphQL Applications with AppSync"
-title: "Running Serverless: Realtime GraphQL Applicatins with AppSync"
+title: "Running Serverless: Realtime GraphQL Applications with AppSync"
 excerpt: "New book by AWS Heroes Aleksandar Simovic, Slobodan Stojanovic and Gojko Adzic.
 Learn how to build and operate responsive, collaborative applications at scale with AWS AppSync and GraphQL."
 feature_image: running-serverless-realtime-graphql-applications-with-appsync-cover.jpg
 permalink: /running-serverless-realtime-graphql-applications-with-appsync/